dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 ```

 Your content should go into `new-site/content`, the development of the site layout is done within `new-site/themes/new-theme-name/layout`.

+## Helpers

+Included is a partial helper `/partials/dev-parameters.html`, which shows basic Hugo parameters in development.
+Just delete the corresponding line from `/layouts/_default/baseof.html`, if you don`t need it anymore.

 ## Deploy to Netlify